 Ideally you want the rent to be as high as possible when you first buy the property, which will cause the NOI to increase giving you a higher cap rate.
 Remember, the NOI is calculated by subtracting operating expenses from the total revenues of a property.

-The issue with most investors is that they'll only look at the rental income at its present value.
+The issue with most investors is that they will only look at the rental income at its present value.

 What you want to do instead is determine the cap rate once you add value to the property.
 This could mean replacing roofs, mowing the lawn, or any other work which helps to increase rents.
 When rents increase, so does the cap rate.